mongodb-labs/drivers-evergreen-tools/README.md

 pre-commit run --all-files shellcheck
 ```

+## Setup and Teardown

+For convenience, there are two scripts that can be used for setup and teardown of assets and services
+used by `drivers-evergreen-tools`.

+`$DRIVERS_TOOLS/.evergreen/setup-test.sh` will handle common setup actions that have previously
+been spread through multiple `pre:` tasks in drivers.

+`$DRIVERS_TOOLS/.evergreen/teardown-all.sh` will clean up assets and services, including any
+that were started in the subfolders, by invoking the `teardown.sh` script in each folder.
+Using this script in a `post:` task can remove the need for `task_groups` to ensure that services
+are properly torn down.
+The script will also consolidate all logs into a single
+`${DRIVERS_TOOLS}/.evergreen/test_logs.tar.gz` for convenient uploading.

+NOTE: The use of the `teardown.sh` scripts requires first migrating from
+EVG project variables to using [Secrets Handling](./.evergreen/secrets_handling/README.md).

 ## evergreen_config_generator

 This repo also contains a Python package for use in scripts that generate